carpentries/maintainer-onboarding/_episodes/02-communicate-contributors.md

 - changes to the technology taught in the lesson (e.g. introduction of a new plotting system)
 - multiple unrelated suggestions (e.g. https://github.com/swcarpentry/r-novice-gapminder/issues/725)

 These contributions may come in the form of an issue or a PR.
 It is important to recognize the effort of contributors, and be respectful, even if their contribution will not be merged.
+GitHub's OpenSource Guide on "Best Practices for Maintainers" includes a section on ["learning to say no"](https://opensource.guide/best-practices/#learning-to-say-no).
+They recommend:

+- **Thank them** for their contribution
+- **Explain why it doesn’t fit** into the scope of the project, and offer clear suggestions for improvement, if you’re able.
+Be kind, but firm.
+- **Link to relevant documentation,** if you have it.
+If you notice repeated requests for things you don’t want to accept, add them into your documentation to avoid repeating yourself.
+- **Close the request**

+> Content based on [github.com/github/opensource.guide](https://github.com/github/opensource.guide) used under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.

+> ## Practice Saying No (10 minutes)
+> Choose one of the open issues linked below.
+Compose a 2-3 sentence response that follows the guidelines above.
+> Add your response to the Etherpad.
+> Issue 1
+> Issue 2
+> Issue 3
+{: .challenge}

 > ## Motivating Language (5 minutes)
 > We teach Instructors to [avoid using language that can demotivate learners](https://carpentries.github.io/instructor-training/03-expertise/#dismissive-language).
 The same principles apply in lesson maintenance.
+Choose one of the replies below and
+> rewrite it to get rid of dismissive language.
+Add your version to the Etherpad.
-> d
+> Examples here
-> d
+> Examples here
 {: .challenge}

 ## Do's and Don'ts for Responding to Contributions

 It is OK (and more than OK) to directly edit a contributor’s PR if there are minor issues preventing it from being accepted.
 Many of our contributors are non-responsive to requests to update a PR.
 This is OK.
 If the contribution is important - make the minor changes